SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Detailed results

 In contrast to the substantial shift observed in the hot rolling dataset, the distribution shift in the \emph{sheet metal forming} dataset is moderate. \cref{tab:forming_results} presents the detailed performance across all models, algorithms, and selections for this dataset.

-To illustrate model behavior under distribution further, we examine the best performing model, selected by lowest normalized average target domain error.
-The error distribution (\cref{fig:error_dist_forming}) shows a moderate distribution shift between the source and target domain with some outliers in the target domain.
+To further illustrate model behavior under distribution shift, we examine the best performing model, selected by lowest normalized average target domain error.
+The error distribution (\cref{fig:error_dist_forming}) shows a moderate distribution shift between the source and target domain with some outliers in the source domain.

-To better understand the model's predictive behavior in this setting, we analyze best- and worst-case examples in each domain, again focusing on the critical \ac{PEEQ} field. \cref{tab:forming_best_worst} provides a statistical summary of the absolute PEEQ prediction errors across the selected cases.
-Fringe plots in \cref{fig:forming_source_best,fig:forming_source_worst,fig:forming_target_best,fig:forming_target_worst} provide a visual understanding of model accuracy.
-These visualizations emphasize that while the best prediction in the target domain remains reasonably accurate, others (e.g., the worst case sample) exhibit notable discrepancies in the localized regions around the bends that we are most interested in.
+To better understand the model's predictive behavior in this setting, we analyze representative sample in each domain, again focusing on the critical \ac{PEEQ} field. \cref{tab:forming_best_worst} provides a statistical summary of the absolute PEEQ prediction errors across the selected cases.
+Fringe plots in \cref{fig:forming_representative_source,fig:forming_representative_target} provide a visual understanding of model accuracy.